 After walking a few blocks away from Liza’s house, she hailed a shoddy, two-wheeled carriage—one where the driver didn’t sit underneath the fabric roof with her—and gave him directions.

 The only people still outside were the homeless, huddled around bins of fire or bundled up in ramshackle shelters built of trash and scraps.
-Some of the houses leaked a bit of flickering candlelight through their poorly-insulated cracks.
-Whatever streetlamps the city might have placed in this area had long been vandalized for the spelled light crystals within, which could be used personally, or more likely, sold for a few coin.
+Some of the houses leaked a bit of flickering candlelight through their poorly insulated cracks.
+Whatever streetlamps the city might have placed in this area had long been vandalized for the spelled light crystals within, which could be used personally, or more likely, sold for a few coins.
 Luckily, the moon was bright enough and high enough in the sky that she could still make her way, and her little lantern was ready if she needed it.

 The scattered people still outside were mostly too miserable to bother paying attention, but those who did notice her eyed her with an assessing hunger that made it obvious she wasn’t safe.

 The problem with sorcery was that it didn’t lend itself to instantaneous casting, for those without the skill to free-cast.
-Still, she had a dozen-plus useful spells already drawn out on seaweed paper in her bag, a handful of emergency potions, and if things got truly desperate the low light was the perfect setting to cast her shadow-familiar spell for the most dramatic effect.
+Still, she had a dozen-plus useful spells already drawn out on seaweed paper in her bag, a handful of emergency potions, and, if things got truly desperate, the low light was the perfect setting to cast her shadow-familiar spell for the most dramatic effect.

 This part of the Mires stunk worse than anywhere in Oliver’s territory, and in the dark, she even stepped into a few patches of what she thought might be frozen human feces.
 ‘The stench would be unbearable in the summer.
 And the threat of disease… No wonder the Verdant Stag needs so many healing concoctions.’